-For most singular and plural nouns that don't end in "s," you can make them possessive by adding an apostrophe and an "s" to the end of them.
+For most singular nouns, you can make them possessive by adding an apostrophe + "s" to the end of them.

 - The puppy's collar is red.

 If a singular noun ends in "s," you can either add an apostrophe + "s" to the end or just an apostrophe.
-Both are considered correct.
-The one you choose depends on how awkward the word sounds with an extra "s" on the end.
-"Mr. Roberts' house" might sound better than "Mr. Roberts's house," but that's a matter of opinion.
+Both are correct, as long as the noun is not the same in singular or plural forms (such as pants or scissors).

 - The companies' workers went on strike together.